Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Introduction

-For the matrix sensing where RIP holds, the loss function has benign geometry globally that it does not contain any spurious local minima or non-strict saddle points \cite{bhojanapalli2016global}.
-In case of matrix completion, a similar result was obtained but with a regularizer that penalizes the matrices with large row \cite{ge2016matrix}.
-Controlling the norm of each row (absolute value of each entry in case of rank-1) is the biggest hurdle in the analysis of matrix completion.
-In the local convergence analysis of \cite{cong2020implicit}, it was proved that gradient descent implicitly regularizes the largest $\ell_2$-norm of the rows of error matrices, showing that explicit regularization is unnecessary.
-In this work, we also prove that such an implicit regularization is induced by GD if it starts from a point with small size.
-We show that the trajectory is close to the fully observed case in both $\ell_2$ and $\ell_\infty$-norm.
-Hence, the trajectory is confined to the region where it has benign geometry, and GD can converge without any explicit regularizer.
+For the matrix sensing where RIP holds, the loss function has global benign geometry in that it does not contain any spurious local minima or non-strict saddle points \cite{bhojanapalli2016global}.
+In the case of matrix completion, a similar result was obtained but with a regularizer that penalizes the matrices with large rows \cite{ge2016matrix}.
+Controlling the norm of each row (absolute value of each entry in the case of rank-1) is the biggest hurdle in the analysis of matrix completion.
+In the local convergence analysis of \cite{cong2020implicit}, it was proved that GD implicitly regularizes the largest $\ell_2$-norm of the rows of error matrices, showing that explicit regularization is unnecessary.
+In this paper, we also prove that such an implicit regularization is induced by GD when it starts from a point of small size.
+We show that the trajectory is close to the fully observed case in both $\ell_2$ and $\ell_\infty$ norms.
+Thus, the trajectory is confined to the region where it has benign geometry, and GD can converge without an explicit regularizer.